Direct Discovery variables

-The threshold setting applies only to Table charts that contain Direct Discovery fields.
-Table charts that contain only in-memory fields are not limited by the DirectTableBoxListThreshold setting.
+The threshold setting applies only to Table visualizations that contain Direct Discovery fields.
+Table visualizations that contain only in-memory fields are not limited by the DirectTableBoxListThreshold setting.

-No fields are displayed in the Table chart until the selection has fewer records than the threshold limit.
+No fields are displayed in the Table visualization until the selection has fewer records than the threshold limit.

 Direct Discovery number interpretation variables

 The decimal separator defined replaces the decimal symbol for currency in the SQL statement generated to load data using Direct Discovery.
 This character must match the character used in DirectMoneyFormat.

 Default value is '.'

 The symbol defined replaces the currency format in the SQL statement generated to load data using Direct Discovery.
 The currency symbol for the thousands separator should not be included.

 The time format defined replaces the time format in the SQL statement generated to load data using Direct Discovery.

 The date format defined replaces the date format in the SQL statement generated to load data using Direct Discovery.